Azure/Communication/README.md

 ![image](https://github.com/user-attachments/assets/84ab8a47-c0ee-4b95-a967-86393625961d)
 # Azure Communication Services
 [Azure Communication Services](https://docs.microsoft.com/azure/communication-services/overview) are cloud-based services with REST APIs and client library SDKs to help you integrate communication into your applications.
-You can add communication features to your applications without being an expert in communication technologies such as media encoding and real-time networking.
+You can add communication features to your applications without being an expert in communication technologies such as public switched telecommunications networks (PSTN), media encoding, and real-time networking.

 *This repo is not open to contributions, though many of the linked SDKs are open-source and allow contributions.*